Jayson Tatum NBA Playoffs Player Props: Celtics vs. Heat

 Jayson Tatum Insights vs. the Heat

+- He's attempted 9.3 threes per game, or 19.7% of his team's shots from beyond the arc this season.

-- Tatum's opponents, the Heat, have one of the slowest offensive tempos, ranking 29th, averaging 99.2 possessions per game, while his Celtics average 101.9 per game, which ranks 16th among NBA teams.
+- Tatum's Celtics average 101.9 possessions per game, which ranks 16th among NBA teams, while the Heat are one of the league's slowest with 99.2 possessions per contest.

+- On defense, the Heat have conceded 109.8 points per game, which is second-best in the league.

-- Defensively, the Heat are second in the league, giving up 109.8 points per game.
+- The Heat are the sixth-ranked team in the NBA, giving up 41.9 rebounds per game.

-- Giving up 41.9 rebounds per contest, the Heat are the sixth-ranked squad in the NBA.
+- Conceding 25.6 assists per contest, the Heat are the 14th-ranked squad in the NBA.

-- Allowing 25.6 assists per game, the Heat are the 14th-ranked squad in the league.
+- The Heat are the 28th-ranked squad in the league at allowing threes, conceding 13.1 made 3-pointers per game.

-- Looking at 3-pointers, the Heat have conceded 13.1 makes per game, 28th in the NBA.

 Jayson Tatum vs. the Heat